 - (a) Cheating.
 Intentionally using or attempting to use unauthorized materials, information, or study aids in any type of academic exercise. - (b) Plagiarism.
-Appropriation of another person's ideas, processes, results, or words without giving appropriate credit in any academic exercise. - (c) Fabrication.
-Making up data or results and recording or reporting them in an academic exercise. - (d) Multiple Submission.
+Intentionally or knowingly representing the words or ideas of another as one's own in any academic exercise. - (c) Fabrication.
+Intentional and unauthorized falsification or invention of any information or citation in an academic exercise. - (d) Multiple Submission.
 Submission of the same or substantially the same work for credit in two or more courses.
 Multiple submissions shall not include those situations where the instructor gives the student prior written approval to use such prior academic work or endeavor. - (e) Facilitating Academic Dishonesty.
-Intentionally or knowingly assisting or attempting to assist another in violating any provision of this regulation. - (f) Misconduct in Research and Creative Endeavors.
+Intentionally or knowingly assisting or attempting to assist another in violating any provision of this regulation.

+- (f) Misconduct in Research and Creative Endeavors.
 Serious deviation from the accepted professional practices within a discipline or from the policies of the University in carrying out, reporting, or exhibiting the results of research or in publishing, exhibiting, or performing creative endeavors.
-It does not include honest error or honest disagreement about the interpretation of data.
-(Faculty and Staff will refer to FPU-12.0013AP Research Misconduct, which covers this type of violation.
-In general, student infractions in research will be processed under this policy.) - (g) Misuse of Intellectual Property.
-Illegal use of copyright materials, trademarks, trade secrets, or intellectual properties. - (h) Excessive Collaboration.
-Partnering on individual assignments in such a way that one or more student(s) may benefit without contributing any original work of their own. - (i) Violating Examination Rules.
-Rules explicitly set up for an exam, especially as they pertain to distance modalities, when violated are subject to sanction under this policy.
+This does not include honest error or honest disagreement about the interpretation of data. - (g) Misuse of Intellectual Property.
+Illegal use of copyright materials, trademarks, trade secrets, or intellectual properties."